payal3augustghusalikar/vite-vuetify3-vue3/README.md

-# vite-vuetify3-vue3
+# Vue 3 + Vite
-This is test project to test vite + vuetify3+ vue3
+This is test project

+1. In terminal
+    npm install
+    npm run dev